 The lobes of the liver consist of many small functional units, the so-called liver lobules.
 These lobules have a hexagonal structure and are made of specialized epithelial cells that are called hepatocytes.
-The cells are arranged in irregular branched and linked panels with a vein in the center.
+The cells are arranged in irregularly branched and linked panels having a vein at the center.

 The hepatocytes secrete bile that reaches the small biliary canal and empty into the small bile ducts (ductus biliferi).
-The bile ducts build the large right and the left hepatic duct, which incorporates and leaves the liver as common hepatic duct (ductus hepaticus communis).
-Together with the ductus cysticus (cystic duct), it builds one single bile duct after the gall bladder, the so-called ductus choledochus.
+The bile ducts create the large right and the left hepatic duct, which incorporates and leaves the liver as common hepatic duct (ductus hepaticus communis).
+Together with the ductus cysticus (cystic duct), it creates one single bile duct after the gall bladder, the so-called ductus choledochus.